Covid community cases hit triple figures

 He said the data for New Zealand was similar.

-Bloomfield said case numbers are doubling every 10 to 12 days, and the key point was how many of those people who caught Covid-19 were vaccinated.
+Bloomfield said case numbers are doubling every 10 - 12 days, and the key point was how many of those people who caught Covid-19 were vaccinated.

 Only 1.7% of people hospitalised in the Delta outbreak have been vaccinated, he said.